topimiettinen/libaslrmalloc/DESIGN.md

 Statistics of real usage patterns should be considered.
 If an application is not using a lot of small allocations, the slab mechanism could be dropped and full pages would be always allocated, so each allocation would be truly separate from others.
 This wastes memory but could be acceptable with some applications.

-Related to the above, the library could be made tunable to fit several different scenarios with different implementations.
-The library could even try to find out the name of the application and automatically load different application profiles (like profiles of [Firejail](https://github.com/netblue30/firejail)), or use for example a configuration file or an environment variable.

 Global state could be randomized a bit by splitting it to page table slab sized smaller pieces and allocating them randomly.